Information is a dangerous thing in the wrong hands.

 “No Pain, No Gain…” is an adage still promoted by trainers, coaches and clients alike.
 This simple statement is the epitome of what hinders health and fitness development.

-Each individual beginning with IFT takes part in an introductory Functional Movement Screen (FMS).
+Each individual beginning with IFT takes part in an introductory Musculoskeletal and Respiratory Assessment.
 Our goal here, is to separate painful from dysfunctional movement patterns.

 Our reasoning is simple, pain changes everything from a movement development perspective.
 The brain responds differently when its’ signals and pathways are clouded by pain.